 Participants.
-Participants were 32 5-year-olds (18 boys and 14 girls; M = 65.31 months, range = 60-75 months, SD = 3.65) and 32 6-year-olds (10 boys and 22 girls; M = 76.56 months, range = 65-83 months, SD = 4.33).
+Participants were 32 five-year-olds (18 boys and 14 girls; M = 65.31 months, range = 60-75 months, SD = 3.65) and 32 six-year-olds (10 boys and 22 girls; M = 76.56 months, range = 65-83 months, SD = 4.33).
 Participants were recruited in the same manner as Experiment 1.
 Participants were 12% Asian/Asian American, 9% Black/African American, 10% Hispanic, and 69% White/Caucasian.

-Materials & Procedure.
+Materials and Procedure.
 The materials and procedure for Experiment 2 were identical to that for Experiment 1 with the following exceptions: During the backwards blocking experimental events following an event in which objects A, B, and C together activated the machine, two objects A and B descended onto and subsequently caused the machine to activate.
-Likewise, during the backwards blocking control events, two objects D and E descended onto and subsequently caused the machine to activate.
-D and E did not descend onto the machine during the initial event in which A, B, and C activated the machine and in this way were “unrelated” to objects A, B, and C. The indirect screening-off experimental and control trials were identical to the backwards blocking trials except that the machine neither activated when objects A and B descended onto it in the experimental trial nor when objects D and E descended onto it during the control trial.
+Likewise, during the backwards blocking control events, there were five objects (A-E), and two objects D and E descended onto and subsequently caused the machine to activate.
+Objects D and E did not descend onto the machine during the initial event in which A, B, and C activated the machine and in this way were unrelated to objects A, B, and C. The indirect screening-off experimental and control trials were identical to the backwards blocking trials except that the machine neither activated when objects A and B descended onto it in the experimental trial nor when objects D and E descended onto it during the control trial.
 The left- and right-most positions of objects A and B during the experimental trial and objects D and E during the control trial were counterbalanced.
 Table 2 below shows the structure of the events used in Experiment 2.